tonethar/IGME-330-Fall-2021/projects/project-1.md

 - Your goal is to create an application that does something useful, and is easy to use, functional, and aesthetically pleasing
 - The app should serve a purpose - i.e it should be useful to *someone*
 - It should be (or approaching) "portfolio quality" - something you would not be embarrassed to show a potential employer
-- Let's call the 3 lines above "Impact" - which was what your app should have
+- Let's call the 3 lines above "Impact" - which is what your app should have
 - Ideally the experience will run in all modern browsers, but at a bare minimum it must run in recent versions of Chrome.
 - The objective of this project is for you to demonstrate your mastery of HTML5/CSS/JS "rich media" programming in a web browser context
 - You will be evaluated on: